Great Glen Water Park

 • A baseball cap makes a great (and 'cool') sunhat, and it can be worn under a helmet (kayaking, climbing, cycling, ...) for extra sun protection, or for kids who refuse to wear sunglasses.

 • And speaking of glasses, if they wear them then a back-up pair is a good idea on an activity trip.

 • Hydration is important whatever the activity, particularly for kids and particularly if you're in a warmer climate, at a higher altitude, doing more activity than at home, or if you're eight years old and are getting both excited and a little anxious at doing your first abseil.

 A responsible family activity holiday company will provide water, but take your own bottles just in case.
 Use proper rigid water bottles rather than the ones you get in the supermarket (which are prone to splitting on an active trip).
 Check with your tour provider about safety, if the local tap water isn't safe, water may have to be purchased or the tour company may provide boiled or filtered water for guests.

-• Don't forget the sunscreen, and if it's a water based activity holiday remember to keep applying it, or use a water-repellent version.
-Water reflects sunlight and makes its effects more intense; the same goes for snow, and even rock faces, so a good rule is to just keep slapping it on.
+• Don't forget the sunscreen and if you're on a water based activity holiday remember to keep applying it, or use a water-repellent version.
+Water reflects the sunlight and makes its effects more intense; the same goes for snow and even rock faces, so a good rule is to just keep slapping it on.

 • For kids with sensitive skin sun-protective clothing (UPF rated) is worth considering too.